saurabhjha1/LDMSLiveTailer/README.md

 # Live Tailing of LDMS Data

-## Notes
-* Never put space between commas of python arguments for these programs

 ## LINK COMPUTATION
 ------
+### Notes
+* --logfile : rtr file
+* --headerfile: header file
+* --nidlist: tile list separated by commas.
+Tiles are given in the form of r_c
+* Never put space between commas of python arguments for these programs

 /tmp/test is either a nic file or an rtr file that is generated through test/test.py to emulate live behavior
 ##### all links
 ```shell